f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/vsite.rst

 Virtual Site
 ============

-In this section we will deploy a Virtual Site as a pre-requisit for the Virtual Kubernetes deployment.
+In this section we will deploy a Virtual Site as a prerequisite for the Virtual Kubernetes deployment.

 Exercise 1: Tag AWS Site
 ~~~~~~~~~~~~~~~~~~~~~~~~